-The table below identifies the hardship policy and the related Operations Notice waiver which requires establishment of a hardship policy.
+The table below identifies HHA's hardship policies by topic and applicable group. the hardship policy and the related Operations Notice waiver which requires establishment of a hardship policy.
 Upon HUD approval of the Alternative Reexamination Schedule policy (triennial recerts) and the Alternative Verification Hierarchy policy, the hardship policies under items 4, 5, 6 and 7 will apply for the treatment group and item 7 will apply to the excluded group and control group.

 No Hardship Policy Treatment Control Excluded

-1. Hardship Process Х Х Х
+1. Hardship Process Χ Х X

 2. Hardship at Enrollment: Decrease in Income Х

-3. Hardship at Enrollment: Increase in TTP due Х

-to Loss of Childcare Expense Deduction
+3. Hardship at Enrollment: Increase in TTP due to Loss of Child Care Expense Deduction Х

 4. Reduction in Income Hardship Х

+5. Health and Medical Care Expense and/or Disability Expense Hardship X X

-5. Childcare Expense Hardship Х
+5. 6.
+Child Care Expense Hardship Х X X

-6. Full-Time Student Hardship Х
+6. 7.
+Full-Time Student Hardship Х

-7. SAFMR Hardship Х Х Х
+7. 8.
+SAFMR Hardship Х X X

-8. Alternative Verification Hierarchy Х x Х
+8. 9.
+Alternative Verification Hierarchy Х Х Х

-9. Other Hardship х X
+9. 10.
+Other Hardship Х Х

-10. Minimum Rent Hardship Х X X
+10. 11 Minimum Rent Hardship Х Х Х